 Afterwards, use the opportunity to spend your semester abroad in Japan.
 A study visit in the Japanese-speaking region allows you to improve your language skills and at the same time experience the culture first-hand.
 In order to support you, we offer a voluntary preparation course for a semester abroad in Japan in the fourth semester.

-In the first semester of their 6-semester Bachelor's program, all students choose a foreign language which they deepen in the second, third and, if necessary, in the fourth semester (only Japanese and Chinese).
-A language test is carried out for the assessment and admission to the desired course.
-This test is to assess the existing language level.
+In the first semester of the Bachelor's program, all students choose a foreign language which they deepen in the second and third semester.
+A language test is carried out for the assessment and admission to the desired course, based on the existing language proficiency.

 The number of participants in the language courses – except for English - is generally limited.
 The allocation is carried out based on test results.
-A test will be conducted during the first semester in order to determine whether applicants without any previous knowledge are ready for the study, and to assess the language level of those with previous knowledge.
+A test will be conducted during the first semester in order to determine whether applicants without any previous knowledge are ready for the study of Japanese, and to assess the language level of those with previous knowledge.
 In the test for beginners, the motivation for the language study and the interest in Japanese culture and society will be assessed.
 The test determines who will be admitted to the beginner's Japanese course.
 No previous knowledge is required for the Japanese language option.
-If the students do not have any previous knowledge, an additional course offer in the fourth semester ensures that all students have acquired solid language skills after completing their studies.
+An additional course offer in the fourth semester ensures that all students have acquired solid language skills after completing their studies.